 Meetings and conferences are often cited as the bane of the office worker’s life, yet every meeting had a purpose when it was first thought of.
 Prevent your meetings from slipping into a form of dreary procrastination by making them as short and effective as possible.
 At Milton Hill House, our professional team help organise meetings of all sizes, from a quick eight-person planning session to a multiple-day event with hundreds of attendees.
-Read on to learn some of our tips and principles for planning successful meetings, or contact us today to ask us any questions.
+Read on to learn some of our tips and principles for planning successful meetings, or you can view our meeting rooms Oxford here.

 Know what success means